duraki/devist/README.md

 Here is the example of **generated** `changelog.html` file with default theme:
 <p align="center"><img src="http://i.imgur.com/ZdQ6sCE.png" height="500px"></p>

-In case `RELEASES.md` is not available in the directory, **devist** will search for `NEWS.md` and `CHANGELOG.md` respectively.
-We prefer to have our project root directory consist of `CHANGELOG.md` with necessary details.

 ## Why is it useful?
 Before **devist**, we developed [vicilog](https://github.com/stacklog/vicilog).
 Although it got attention on the original repository, the system was not dynamic, and very, very basic.
 You had to enter all changelogs in raw RIPL system and you couldn't reuse the `json` properly.